-8.1.1 This reaffirms the established principle of the presumption in favour of development unless material considerations suggest otherwise.
-In the context of such development being sustainable, it goes on the stress the importance of the planning system providing support through Development Plans for developments which contribute to the growth and sustainability of a strong economy by providing land in the right place for various types of development, including the provision of infrastructure.
-It requires Local Planning Authorities to support development which meets the needs of business and the economy and encourages the use of brown in preference to green field land.
+8.1.1 This reaffirms the established principle of the presumption in favour of development unless material considerations suggest otherwise3.
+In the context of such development being sustainable, it goes on the stress the importance of the planning system providing support through Development Plans for developments which contribute to the growth and sustainability of a strong economy by providing land in the right place for various types of development, including the provision of infrastructure4.
+It requires Local Planning Authorities to support development which meets the needs of business and the economy5 and encourages the use of brown in preference to green field land6.

 8.1.2 In terms of energy related development, the emphasis is on providing positive support for alternative and renewable sources rather than the use of hydrocarbons.
-However, it is acknowledged within the National Policy Statement for Energy Infrastructure (NPSfEI) that the future provision of energy to the UK will continue to be based in large part on hydrocarbons (and nuclear) for the foreseeable future.
+HoPPCver, it is acknowledged within the National Policy Statement for Energy Infrastructure (NPSfEI) that the future provision of energy to the UK will continue to be based in large part on hydrocarbons (and nuclear) for the foreseeable future.
 It is clear from DECC initiatives, of which STOR is one, that the importance of providing flexible generation capacity is accepted.
+STOR facilities are a small but vital element of an integrated matrix of generation capacity types, particularly in relation to bridging the predicted capacity shortfall gap.

-&lt;sup>4 Paras 11 and 14
+3 Paras 11 and 14